wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_trace_transaction.md

 ---
-title: bsc:trace_transaction \[WebSocket\]
+title: bsc:trace_transaction - Binance Smart Chain
-description: Provides transaction processing of type trace for the specifiedtransaction.
+description: Example code for the bsc:trace_transaction ws method. Сomplete guide on how to use bsc:trace_transaction ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters